western/nginx-builder/ngx_module/stream-lua-nginx-module.git/README.md

 make install
 ```

-You may use `--without-http` if you do not wish to use this module with the HTTP subsystem.
+You may use `--without-http` if you do not wish to use this module with the
-ngx_stream_lua will work perfectly fine without the presense of the HTTP subsystem.
+"http" subsystem. ngx_stream_lua will work perfectly fine without the "http"
+subsystem.

 [Back to TOC](#table-of-contents)